 The Constitution of Estonia came into force in 1992 and is, in a number of ways, a compilation of aspects of Estonia’s previous constitutions.
 It has continued the democratic spirit of the 1920 Constitution, with some added mechanisms to maintain the balance of power of the state.

 Head of the State: the President, who is elected by the parliament or an electoral body.
 Term: 5 years.
 Current President: Mr. Toomas Hendrik Ilves, elected for a second term by the Parliament on August 29, 2011.
 Next elections: Autumn 2016.

 The President has mainly representative functions, although he still retains a number of executive powers.
 The President may veto a parliamentary bill and have it sent back for revision, and his signature is required when appointing the Ministers of the Government.
 He is also empowered to present the parliament with the names of several higher officials.
 The President is also the supreme commander of the armed forces.

 National legislature: the Riigikogu.
 A unicameral parliament of 101 members.
 Term: 4 years.
 Next elections for the 14th Riigikogu: 2019.

-The executive power is exercised by the Government headed by the Prime Minister (currently Mr. Andrus Ansip from Reform Party).
+The executive power is exercised by the Government headed by the Prime Minister (currently Mr. Taavi Rõivas from the Reform Party).
 The parliament is empowered to appoint and recall the Prime Minister.
 As a counterweight, the Government can dismiss the parliament, with the consent of the President, and call new elections if the parliament expresses no confidence in the Government.

 Highest judicial power: Supreme Court